Registration Tips and Tricks

 - Before registering for classes, always check your SISWEB account for holds on your account that will keep you from getting the classes you need.
 The Division Assistant can help you identify the source of any holds and assist you in removing them.

 - Priority for registration is given according to the number of accumulated credits; however, only completed course credits count, not credits for the courses you are currently taking.
-Consult the Enrollment Services web page for the current preregistration timetable.
+Consult the Raider Student Services for the current preregistration timetable.

 - Looking for the add/drop form [PDF], or SOU General Education Requirements worksheet?